Term Life Vs Traditional Life Insurance. Which Is Better?

 6. Premium Amount

-The premium amount differs greatly in terms of term insurance and life insurance policies.
+The premium amount differs greatly between term insurance and life insurance policies.
 In term insurance plans, the entire premium amount is allocated for providing a life cover, while in life insurance, a part of the premium is allocated to life cover, and another is invested.
 As term insurance only provides a death benefit, the premiums are very low and provide higher cover.
 At the same time, life insurance policies also provide a maturity benefit and have higher premiums.
 Many life insurance policies also provide low returns.

-8. Tax Benefits
+7. Tax Benefits

 Premiums paid under both policies are allowed as deductions under Section 80C of the Income Tax Act, 1961.
 Also, the death benefit is tax-free under Section 10 (10D).